 A DOI (digital object identifier) is a unique alphanumeric string that identifies a specific source.
-Unlike URLs, DOIs are persistent and will not change.
-DOIs are typically used by journal articles, but some books, data sets, and government publications also have DOIs.
+Unlike URLs, DOIs are persistent and do not change.

 Examples: